CCQC/ConcordantModes/README.md

 # MixedHessian
 This method allows the user to compute an approximate higher level of theory hessian from a lower level of theory hessian, using a linearly scaling number of single point energies at the higher level of theory.
 [Gradient cost findif as opposed to a full hessian cost]
-So, one could compute frequencies at a CCSD(T)/cc-pVDZ level of theory, then compute the diagonal, symmetry adapted internal coordinate force constants at a CCSD(T)/cc-pVTZ level of theory, to get a very good approximation to CCSD(T)/cc-pVTZ frequencies.
+So, one could compute frequencies at a CCSD(T)/cc-pVDZ level of theory, then compute the diagonal, lower level normal coordinate force constants at a CCSD(T)/cc-pVTZ level of theory, to get a very good approximation to CCSD(T)/cc-pVTZ frequencies.

 As of right now, the user must be on the Vulcan cluster.